Exploring our family’s cave

 The steward always called old J Farndale to

 the vice-chair, he being old, and the oldest tenant.
-Farndale’s
+Farndale’s was the most

-was the most numerous family, and had lived on the
+numerous family, and had lived on the estate for many ages.
+Kilton had many

-estate for many ages.
-Kilton had many mechanics, and here we had a public
+mechanics, and here we had a public house, a meeting house, two lodging houses,

-ABCs, from which sprang two eminent school masters, who became extremely
+and a school house, to learn our ABCs, from which sprang two eminent school

-popular; we had a butcher’s shop, we had a London tailor and is apprentice, and
+masters, who became extremely popular; we had a butcher’s shop, we had a London

-eight other apprentices more; we had a rag merchant and a shop which sold song
+tailor and is apprentice, and eight other apprentices more; we had a rag

-books, pins, needles, tape and thread; we had five sailors, two soldiers, two
+merchant and a shop which sold song books, pins, needles, tape and thread; we

-last, not least, Wm Tulley Esq., who took so much
+people, aged 80, 90 and 100 years.
+But last, not least, Wm Tulley Esq., who took so much interest in the old castle – planted

-interest in the old castle – planted its orchard, bowling green, and made fish ponds, which were fed by a reservoir near the Park
+its orchard, bowling green, and made fish ponds, which were fed by a reservoir

-House, Kiltonthorpe, Kilton Lodge, together with all
+near the Park House, Kiltonthorpe, Kilton Lodge,

-these improvements around the castle, which are now no more.
+together with all these improvements around the castle, which are now no more.